mosi-sol/live-contracts/episode-3/readme.md

-factory pattern
+## factory pattern

-##
-child: like a child in the same file.sol of factory contract.
+`child` : like a child in the same file.sol of factory contract.

-big brother: need to deploy, and factory calling the address.
+`big brother` : need to deploy, and factory calling the address.